 40 Baxters Road, Pipers River 7252 ⎮Open 11am-4pm ⎮Tasting Platters available.

 Wines to try: Bay of Fires Pinot Noir, House of Arras sparkling wine

 House of Arras has won multiple awards and producing high-quality Tasmanian sparkling wines that are akin to that of Bollinger RD and Krug.
-Their sparkling spend on lees from 3 to 10 years prior to disgorgement.
+The sparkling wines spend on lees from 3 to 10 years prior to disgorgement.

 Winery 3: Tamar Ridge & Pirie ★★★★★